 Cause of seminomas in dogs

-The cause is typically unknown but there are conditions that can increase your dog’s likelihood of developing testicular cancer, which can include;
+The cause is typically unknown, but some conditions can increase your dog’s likelihood of developing testicular cancer, which can include;

 - Old age